sethdaily/sethdaily/README.md

 I am an SSW Marketing Assistant/Account Manager who's always using AI for marketing and internal operations.

 - 🔭 I’m currently working on the [SSW website](https://ssw.com.au) and [TinaCMS](https://tina.io)
-- 🌱 I’m currently learning how to make custom GPTs using APIs to other services
+- 🌱 I’m currently learning how to make basic GitHub Actions
 - 📫 How to reach me: sethdaily@ssw.com.au
 - ⚡ Fun fact: I got set up with mentoring sessions to learn how to smile more